c-smile/spapp/README.md

   return $.get(src, "html");
 };
 ```
-so it just delegates page downloading to jQuery and returns a promise obtained.
+so it just delegates page downloading to jQuery and returns promise obtained from `$.get()`.

 In your application you can override that default loader to have something like this: